Wednesday, February 3, 2016

 Meanwhile, established artists like Madonna and George Michael continued to be among the best-selling acts, further shaping the pop genre.
 Madonna's third studio album, "True Blue," stood out as the best-selling album in the UK during this period, solidifying her status as a pop icon.
 The musical landscape of 1985 reflected a dynamic fusion of synth-pop, electro-dance, and enduring pop influences.

-01. The Smiths- The Queen is Dead [Rough Trade Records]
+01. The Smiths-The Queen is Dead [Rough Trade Records]

-The Queen Is Dead is the fourth studio album by the The Smiths which was released on June 16th 1986 in the United Kingdom by Rough Trade Records.
+The Queen Is Dead is the fourth studio album by the Smiths which was released on June 16th 1986 in the United Kingdom by Rough Trade Records.
 The album spent twenty-two weeks on the UK Albums Chart, peaking at No. 2. and was certified Gold by the RIAA in late 1990.
 The title of the album is from the novel, "Last Exit to Brooklyn" by author Hubert Selby, Jr. The album featured some of the Smiths biggest hits “Bigmouth Strikes Again”, “Panic” and “There is a Light That Never Goes Out”.
 The album was produced by Morrissey and J. Marr, working predominantly with engineer Stephen Street, who had engineered the band's 1985 album, Meat Is Murder.
 The Queen is Dead has received critical acclaim, and is considered to be a defining album of the 1980s, as well as one of the greatest albums of all time.

-02. Depeche Mode- Black Celebration [Mute]
+02. Depeche Mode-Black Celebration [Mute]

 Black Celebration is the fifth studio album by Depeche Mode released by Mute records in 1986.
 The album further cemented the darkening sound created by Alan Wilder which the band later used for the acclaimed and globally successful albums which were released in the following years.
 The album featured the hit singles “Stripped”, “A Question of Lust” and “A question of Time”.
-Despite not being a commercial success at the time its official release, as the band said in 1998 during an interview available on The Videos 86–98 DVD, Black Celebration has been cited as one of the most influential albums of the 1980s.
-The album was reissued in 2007 as master edition with bonus tracks.
+Despite not being a commercial success at the time of its official release, as the band said in 1998 during an interview available on The Videos 86–98 DVD, Black Celebration has been cited as one of the most influential albums of the 1980s.
+The album was reissued in 2007 as a master edition with bonus tracks.

 03. R.E.M.- Lifes Rich Peagant [I.R.S.]

 Lifes Rich Pageant is the fourth studio album by the American alternative rock band R.E.M., released in 1986 on I.R.S. label.
-It included the singles “Fall on Me” and “ Superman” both released during the same year.
+It included the singles “Fall on Me” and “Superman” both released during the same year.
 With R.E.M.'s fan base beginning to grow beyond its college rock boundaries, Lifes Rich Pageant proved to be at the time the band's most commercially successful album in the U.S., peaking at No.21.
-Slant Magazine listed the album at No.52 on its list of "Best Albums of 1980s" saying that it stands as a nearly seamless transition between the band's formative period and their commercial dominance.
-The album was reissued as 25th anniversary deluxe edition in 2011.
+Slant Magazine listed the album at No.52 on its list of "Best Albums of the 1980s" saying that it stands as a nearly seamless transition between the band's formative period and their commercial dominance.
+The album was reissued as a 25th anniversary deluxe edition in 2011.

 04. XTC- Skylarking [Virgin Records]